-Mortality rates were based on Society of Actuaries Pub.
-H 2010 Mortality rates, which vary by member status (that is active, retiree or survivor), as our base table.
-OSA applied age offsets for each system as appropriate to better tailor the mortality rates to the demographics of each plan.
+Mortality rates were based on the Society of Actuaries' Pub.
+H-2010 Mortality rates, which vary by member status (that is, active, retiree, or survivor) as our base table.
+The Office of the State Actuary (OSA) applied age offsets for each system, as appropriate, to better tailor the mortality rates to the demographics of each plan.
 OSA applied the long-term MP-2017 generational improvement scale, also developed by the Society of Actuaries, to project mortality rates for every year after the 2010 base table.
-Mortality rates are applied on a generational basis, meaning members are assumed to receive additional mortality improvements in each future year throughout their lifetime.
+Mortality rates are applied on a generational basis, meaning members are assumed to receive additional mortality improvements in each future year, throughout their lifetime.

-The actuarial assumptions used in the June 30, 2020, valuation were based on the results of the 2013-2018 Demographic Study Report and the 2019 Economic Experience Study.
+The actuarial assumptions used in the June 30, 2019, valuation was based on the results of the 2013-2018 Demographic Experience Study Report and the 2019 Economic Experience Study.
 Additional assumptions for subsequent events and law changes are current as of the 2019 actuarial valuation report.